 Over-the-counter Medicines to Stockpile Here is a list of ten overlooked over-the-counter medicines you should consider stocking in your prepper's medicine cabinet...

 #1: Analgesics (pain relievers).
 Arthritis, backaches, headaches, menstrual cramps, tooth aches~ life is full of aches and pains and as a prepper you must have more than one way to deal with the pain.
 Analgesics can take many forms from natural to man made and you can medicine internally or externally.
 Be sure to stockpile:

 Oral Anesthetic gel.
 Hurricaine, pictured right, is a topical anesthetic gel of 20% benzocaine in a flavored, water soluble polyethylene glycol base.
 Used to anesthetize mucosal tissue to relieve discomfort.

 Aspirin or aspirin alternatives.
 Find the relief you need for headaches, muscle aches and more with aspirin or with aspirin alternatives such as Willow bark.
 Did you know that about 25% of modern medicines originated in plants?
 One of them was aspirin, which comes from willow bark.
 It was the original aspirin!

-Lidocane (pain relieving cream).
-Safe and effective pain- relief, Lidocane plus is an analgesic that offers serious help for chronic pain.
+Lidocaine (pain relieving cream).
+Safe and effective pain- relief, Lidocaine plus is an analgesic that offers serious help for chronic pain.